 They last for 4-8 weeks each and mask odour perfectly.
 To extend their life once efficacy drops, you can typically cut them in half, poke holes through them, or even turn the block upside-down, and they’ll last even longer.
 On top of this it’s worth buying a few plug-in air fresheners which automatically release fragrance.
 Depending on your layout, you might have one in the room where you’ve got the tent, and another next to your front door.

 Nutrients form a vital part of cannabis cultivation.
 There are entire ranges available from the likes of Canna, but many growers will tell you that it’s purely the vegetative and flowering (Aqua Vega, Aqua Flores) nutrients they use, perhaps with a touch of molasses in place of the ‘bloom’ booster which is added nearer the end of the grow cycle.
 Handily, Canna and Growell produced a PDF guide which details the appropriate feeding schedule for the duration of the plant’s life.
+Please note that these guidelines are generally considered a bit over the top, and aiming for closer to 60% of the recommended dose should give you happier plants.

 As with the soaking of rockwool cubes, when mixing nutrient solution it’s best to use tap water which has stood for 24 hours.
 Then add your nutrients to the solution before balancing the pH using an electronic pH meter.
 No matter which you buy they have a very short lifespan, so I recommend buying a relatively cheap option.
 For most cannabis plants, a pH of between 5.8-6.0 is considered optimal.